ubsuny/MC_RandomNetworks-RaspiZero/markdown/Documentation.md

 with the reminder that we look at the expectation here, since forming a $G_{NP}$ is inherently random.
 Overall, an SBM can be viewed as the superposition of several different random graphs of equal network size, but varying edge probabilities.
 More intuitively, an SBM is analogous to, say, a typical physical partition problem.

-Suppose each community represents a separate partition (CITE).
+Suppose each community represents a separate partition [@part].
 Each community edge then represents the potential that exists between two particles or nodes.
 In a closed system, i.e. all $p_{out} = 0$, there is no energy exchange between the partitions, hence a lack of edges.
 As such, as $p_{out}$ increases throughout overall the system, the more energy distribution that there is since the partitions are opened and now the separate communities are allowed to interact.

 That is all that will be said for now.
 Later, this will be elaborated upon.